-Ed Note: From time to time, I’ve been contacted by folks who want their businesses highlighted on Thumbwind.
-I usually pass unless it’s related to the Thumb.
+Ed Note: Occasionally, I’ve been contacted by folks who want their businesses highlighted on Thumbwind.
+I usually pass unless it’s related to the thumb.
 I was contacted by a young businesswoman named Jordan Manzoni in Saginaw.
 She is getting started with a new business she founded due to a journey of personal growth.
-Staring a new venture in the midst of a pandemic is a daunting task, and I thought her story was worth conveying.
+Starting a new business during a pandemic is hard, and I thought her story was interesting enough to share.

 A Modern Microblading Journey

 If anyone had told me almost two years ago that my life would look the way it does today, I wouldn’t have believed it.
 I was lost, broken, and had no idea what I wanted out of life two years ago.
 I sure as heck had no idea what career I wanted to go into or what career I’d even be good at.
 Fear and insecurities can be crippling, and I had a whole lot of those after battling with addiction for so many years.
 Yes, I am an addict in recovery, and though that is hard to admit to the world at times, I feel it’s important to tell some of my story.
 I tell my story so that the addict still struggling, or even an individual feeling lost or depressed, can see hope and changing your life around is possible.

 This whole journey of my life change began in March 2020 after deciding enough was enough and I was going to reach my new potential.
 Well, March 2020 is a time we all are familiar with – COVID.
 This was a definite twist on what I had imagined would be my challenges.
 Though quarantine was a struggle, it was a turning point for me in my life.
 I think once you’re beaten down so many times in life, you get sick of being so miserable.
 Or at least I can say that’s the case for me.
 I was determined to walk a different path.